 Indication of fault magnitude, hence avoiding unnecessary and costly excavations.

-High-powered transmitter enables analysis from one injection point to the next.
+The high-powered transmitter enables analysis from one injection point to the next.

-Transmitter can be powered from 220V or batteries and is therefore flexible
+The transmitter can be powered from 220V or batteries and is therefore flexible

 Integral data logging.